 The complexity and ripe fruit profiles found at high elevations in San Agustín are difficult to match.
-We are very excited to once again be working with the Hoyos family’s coffees.
-In the cup we find articulated and nuanced acidity, ripe red fruits, and excellent structure.
+We are very excited to be working with the Hoyos family’s coffees again.
+In the cup we find an articulated and nuanced acidity, ripe red fruits, and jasmine.

 La Argentina, San Agustín, Huila

-The Hoyos family farm is located quite high up in this particular microclimate, which is becoming more and more necessary as the climate continues to change.
+The Hoyos family farm is located relatively high up, which is becoming more and more necessary as the climate continues to change.
 San Agustín is particularly feeling the impact of the warmer and wetter climate, as coffee needs cooler temperatures for slower, proper cherry maturation and development.
-These brothers are part of an informal group of producers called La Muralla, who are dedicated to supporting each other and helping each other find ways to continue improving their coffees in spite of the changing conditions.
+These brothers are part of an informal group of producers called La Muralla, who are dedicated to supporting each other and helping each other find ways to continue improving their coffees despite the changing conditions.

 Pink Bourbon is a variety known for the complexity of its acidity and fruit characteristics.
-The physical look of the seeds and plant, along with its rather distinct flavor profile, point towards it being some sort of Ethiopian Landrace variety.
-However, to our knowledge Pink Bourbon has not yet been genetically tested, so we cannot say with certainty what exactly it is.
-Working with our partners at World Coffee Research we hope to have this variety tested in the near future.
+The physical look of the seeds and plant, along with its distinct flavor profile, point towards it being an Ethiopian Landrace variety.
+However, to our knowledge Pink Bourbon has yet to be genetically tested, so we cannot say with certainty what exactly it is.
+Working with our partners at World Coffee Research, we hope to have this variety tested soon.